Frankfurt = Industrial City?!

 Frankfurt's trademark is the combination of different industries.
 The city's path to industrialisation first began in the 1870s.
-At this time, the infrastructure was already well-developed, the roads were well-established and Frankfurt was able to jump on board at a high level right from the beginning.
-The new city building regulations introduced in 1884 allowed "troublesome establishments” to now also be built within the city.
-Until today, many red brick buildings on the edges of the city centre still attest to Frankfurt's industrial past.
-And the first Frankfurt skyscraper – built in 1926 – didn’t belong to a bank either, but to Mouson, a perfume manufacturer.
+By this time, the infrastructure was already well-developed, the roads were well-established and Frankfurt was able to enter at a high level straight away.
+The new municipal building regulations introduced in 1884 now allowed "troublesome factories" to be built within city limits.
+To this day, many red brick buildings on the edges of the city centre still bear witness to Frankfurt's industrial past.
+And even Frankfurt's first high-rise – built in 1926 – did not belong to a bank either, but to the Mouson company, which produced perfume.

-Frankfurt's industrialisation supported itself on new technologies; the image of smoking chimneys which we know from early industrial cities were more the rarity.
-Be it typewriters, car bodies, machines, measuring instruments or the first chemotherapeutic agent – many products that were all the rage were once produced in Frankfurt.
+Frankfurt's industrialation was based on new technologies; ... smoking chimneys which we know from early industrial cities were rather the rarity.
+Whether typewriters, car bodies, machines, measuring instruments or the first chemotherapeutic agent – many products that caused a global sensation were once manufactured in Frankfurt.
 While most production sites moved to the surrounding area or abroad throughout the 20th century, the chemical industry mainly established itself in Höchst.
-Today, the trademark of Frankfurt as a city of industry is still diversity.
+To this day, the trademark of Frankfurt as a city of industry is still diversity.